matfumis/raytracer/readme.md

 ---
 ## Overview

-This project consists in the implementation of a simple raytracer written in C. Given a properly formatted .txt file representing a scene containing a given number of coloured spheres, the program is able to render the correspondent image in the .ppm format.
+This project consists in the implementation in C of a simple raytracer.
+Given a properly formatted `.txt` file representing a scene containing a given number of coloured spheres, the program is able to render the correspondent image in the `.ppm` format.
+An example of the `.txt` is given in the project files.
 ---

+todo structure
+## Structure

 ## Usage

 ### Compiling

 The program can be compiled by simply typing `make`.
-For cleaning up executables and object files, `make clean` can be used.
+For cleaning up executables and object files use `make clean`.

 ### Running